Godnoken/MyLibrary/README.md

 4. When entering website for the first time (retrieving dummy data from google) or making google searches on mobile (sometimes slower computers/internet too), the search is completed but no books displayed until user changes page.
 This is because I have used setTimeout instead of async await.

+**Partly fixed.
+This was due to utilizing createCard instead of displayBooks.
+Using displayBooks fixes the bug, but it is ineffecient.
+Will look for a better way to fix this in the future.**
 5. If you delete a book from page 1 and a book from page 2 "transfers" over to page 1 and then switch page to page 2, there's all of a sudden two copies of the "transferred" book on page 2.
 I think it has something to do with the indexes.